 The garbage collector has a simple design.

-All that is needed is to track an epoch's total region count and a count of transfered regions during merge procedure.
-Thus, if some older epoch database has fewer than 70% (or any other changeable factor) live regions they just get copied to current epoch database file and the old one is being deleted.
+All that you need is to track an epoch's total region count and the count of transfered regions during merge procedure.
+Thus, if some older epoch database has fewer than 70% (or any other changeable factor) live regions, they just get copied to the current epoch database file while the old one is being deleted.

-On database recovery, Sophia tracks and builds an index of pages from the youngest epochs (biggest numbers) down to the oldest.
-Log files are being replayed and epochs are marked as 'transfer'.
+On database recovery, Sophia tracks and builds an index of pages from the earliest epochs (biggest numbers) down to the oldest.
+Log files then are being replayed and epochs become marked as 'transfer'.

 Sophia has been evaluated as having the following complexity (in terms of disk accesses):